This website is no longer being regularly updated

 First Bus Aberdeen

 When I started writing this Internet page it was as a celebration of how far you could get by bus from Kingseat (for example the trip to Orkney and back all the way from Kingseat described below).
 Unfortunately the peak hour bus from Kingseat was withdrawn, so most longer journeys have to start or end with a short walk to Newmachar.
-Meanwhile the Tuesday and Thursday shopping services to Inverurie do continue and the new off peak 235 service will help.
+Meanwhile the Tuesday and Thursday shopping services to Inverurie do continue and the off peak 235 service helps.
 So we probably need to use them as much as possible in order to encourage the council and bus companies to keep them running.

 General notes on bus ticket prices: http://www.aberdeenshire.gov.uk/publictransport/fares/pricing.asp